intershop/intershop-pwa/docs/guides/nginx-startup.md

 ### Other

-The page speed configuration can also be overridden:

-- Set the environment variable `NPSC_ENABLE_FILTERS` to a comma-separated list of active [Page Speed Filters](https://www.modpagespeed.com/examples/) to override our carefully chosen defaults.
-Do this at your own risk.

 Built-in features can be enabled and disabled:

 - `SSR=off` effectively disables SSR rendering for browsers (default `on`)
 - `CACHE=off` disables caching (default `on`)
-- `PAGESPEED=off` disables pagespeed optimizations (default `on`)
 - `COMPRESSION=off` disables compression (default `on`)
 - `DEVICE_DETECTION=off` disables user-agent detection (default `on`)
 - `PROMETHEUS=on` enables [Prometheus](https://prometheus.io) metrics exports on port `9113` (default `off`)